DonovanMods/donovan-7d2d-modlets/README.txt

 - LongerLootbags - Decreases the decay rate on zombie lootbags from 5 to 30 minutes
 - MoreLootbags - Increases the drop rates on zombie lootbags (normal: 5%, feral: 10%, irradiated: 20%)
 - MegaLootbags - Dramatically increases the drop rates on zombie lootbags (normal: 20%, feral: 50%, irradiated: 80%)
+- LootCleanup - Destroys birdnests and garbage piles after looting, you know, to clean up the environment.

 Tested under game version: _alpha 17.2 (b27)_